Premise 1: The Bible is a reliable source for Near East history

 Places and events in the New Testament such as the city of Decapolis, the Apostle Peter’s house, Pool of Bethsaida, the Areopagus, and many others have been confirmed archaeologically.
 For more places and events click here.

 Archaeology is constantly confirming the historical accuracy of the Bible.
 It has verified many ancient sites, civilizations, and biblical characters whose existence was questioned by the academic world and often dismissed as myths.
-Biblical archaeology has silenced many critics as new discoveries support the facts of the Bible.
+Biblical archaeology has silenced many of these critics as new discoveries support the facts of the Bible.

 On the whole, however, archaeological work has unquestionably strengthened confidence in the reliability of the Scriptural record.
 More than one archaeologist has found his respect for the Bible increased by the experience of excavation in Palestine.